 There is no Tariff governing Customer-Carrier relations.
-Instead it is up to each party to utilize customized Contracts to do so.
-Laws have gotten stricter on some areas and looser on others; this is a good reason why many freight buyers prefer to use Brokers in this “Buyer Beware” environment.
+Instead, it is up to each party to utilize customized Contracts to do so.
+Laws have gotten stricter in some areas and looser in others; this is a good reason why many freight buyers prefer to use Brokers in this “Buyer Beware” environment.
 Brokers have sophisticated contracts governing their relations with the Contract Carriers.

 Let’s talk about “volume shipping” briefly – I like to say it is shipping 4 skids or more – but many Common Carriers ship “volume” when it meets their requirements - like 10 linear feet of freight or more, or more than 5,000 lbs. or more than 230 cubic feet; each Common Carrier’s tariff and Volume guidelines are different unfortunately.

 My advice to Freight Buyers like you is that whenever you are shipping 4 skids or more you should check with your freight broker to see if you can beat the common carrier price or their service with a “spot truck,” which is a contract carrier usually.

 You should consider the broker and his contract carrier – which is usually faster and more direct than the common carrier – a great alternative even at a higher price – as the freight moves directly usually, often is not even touched while in transit, so your customer gets the freight in the EXACT CONDITION you shipped it in and usually faster.